 Most goldendoodles have a moderate activity level.
 They love to play, run, and hike with you, and will inherit the retriever’s affinity for the water and retrieving.
 They love toys and are always carrying around something in their mouths.
 When it’s time to relax, goldendoodles are happiest being by your side snuggled up with you.
 Most of them have little need for personal space and are often described as happy, goofy, smart, charming, curious, friendly, social, enthusiastic, cuddly, willing to please, and loving.

 Goldendoodles vs. English Goldendoodles

-English goldendoodles have a lighter coat, are more laid-back, and have a stockier build.
+English goldendoodles have a lighter coat, stockier build and are more laid-back.
 The retriever part of the English goldendoodle is an English golden retriever, which originates from Europe.
-English golden retrievers are stockier and more laid-back, and have a lighter coat as opposed to their North American counterpart – the golden retrievers that are typically darker in color and more slender, and have a more active personality.
+English golden retrievers contain the stockier and more laid-back traits, and have a lighter coat in comparison to their North American counterpart, whom are typically darker in colour and more slender, with a more active personality.

-We favor English golden retrievers within our breeding program, and have traveled across Europe acquiring some of the finest European breeding stock to incorporate into our lines.
+We favour English golden retrievers within our breeding program, and have traveled across Europe acquiring some of the finest European breeding stock to incorporate into our lines.

 Many breeders in the United States use field retrievers to produce their goldendoodles.
-These retrievers are bred for field work and tend to be very lanky and hyper, and as a result they tend to produce hyper, lanky goldendoodles.
-This is a good example of why research is essential to finding a contentious breeder.
+These retrievers are bred for field work and tend to be very lanky and hyper.
+As a result they tend to produce hyper, lanky goldendoodles.
+This is a good example of why research is essential to finding a conscientious breeder.

 Appearance and Coat